XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ### Multithreading
-A multi-threaded program is a program that have two or more parts that can run simultaneously.
+A multi-threaded program is a program that has two or more parts that can run simultaneously.
 The parts are called threads.
-All the programs we've been writing so far are single threaded.
+All the programs we've been writing so far are single-threaded.
 We can achieve that in Java by creating a class and inheriting the Thread  class, then override a method called *run()*.
 We can create as many different classes as we want that way.
 The parts of our code that we want to run in parallel are the ones that we place in the overridden *run()* methods.
 Then we create instances of those classes.
 Then we call a method called *start()*, inherited from the Thread class.

 Let's do an example.
-We want to create a simple class that printout a name we will give it and a number of times it had ran.
-We will create two instances of the class, give it two diferent names so that we can see which one is printing what lines.
+We want to create a simple class that printout a name we will give it and the number of times it had run.
+We will create two instances of the class, give it two different names so that we can see which one is printing what lines.

 ``` java